 A Quick Overlook of Calculators – Your Cheatsheet

 The first step is to make the two denominators equal before carrying out addition.
 The denominators here are 8 and 12. after identification of the denominator, determine the least number that can multiply both 12 and 8.
 24 is the lowest number that can be multiplied to the denominators.
 After finding a common denominator, one goes further to convert each fraction to having it as its denominator.
 For 4/8, you will multiply both numbers by 3 to come up with 12/24;For 3/12, you will multiply both numbers by 2 to come up with 6/24.
 You will then add 12/24 and 6/24 to come up with 18/24.

 How to multiply fractions;7/8 x 3/4 = 21/32

 How to multiply fractions and reduce them to their simplest form.

 To reduce the fractions, one cross cancels the denominators and numerator.
 Multiply the numerators and denominators.

 Dividing fractions (simple problem)

 Flip 7/8 into 8/7 and change the sign from division to multiplication.
-The second step is to change the sign into multiplication and then carry it out.
+Then replace the division sign with the multiplication sign and carry out the operation.
 The results obtained which is 24/63 can further be reduced.
-Therefore the common factor is 3, divide the numbers using it.
+The common factor of the resulting fraction is 3, divide both of them by it.

 Flip 18/15 into 15/18 and change the sign from division to multiplication.
 The resulting fractions can further be reduced by cross cancelling.
-Both 36(top number for the first fraction) and 18 (bottom part of the second fraction) have one common factor which is 18.
+The common factor between the numerator of the first fraction and the denominator of the second fraction is 18.
 The second part of the fractions also have a common factor so as to cross cancel them.
-The last part is to multiply the resulting fractions.
+You are now multiplying 2/3 and 1/1.